Trump admin amends travel ban date to keep legal battle alive

 The move is part of administration efforts to have the high court rule that the controversial ban should immediately go into effect after Trump's first attempts to impose travel restrictions were blocked by lower courts.

-Soon after the memo was issued, Acting Solicitor General Jeff Wall filed court papers saying that it resolved "any doubt" about the order's effective date.
+Soon after the memo was issued, Acting Solicitor General Jeff Wall filed court papers saying that it resolved "any doubt" about the effective date of the order.

 If the case was moot, the nine justices would have no reason to rule on it and lower court rulings against the administration would remain in place.